techgnosis/tanzu-gitops/README.md

 * `mkcert` for all TLS certs

 ### Architecture Decisions
+* Two clusters.
+Everything but TAS runs in one cluster.
+TAS runs in the other cluster.
 * This repo is full of default usernames and passwords.
 It's meant to be easy to setup and use as a demo environment.
 It's not meant to be a production environment.
 * I use TKGI for my Kubernetes clusters.
 Most of this project is not dependent on TKGI but the Concourse tasks use the `tkgi` CLI to authenticate
 * If a piece of software has a Helm chart, I use the Helm chart